 Loews to buy Consolidated Container for $1.2 bln from Bain Capital

-Loews Corp, a hotel, energy and financial services conglomerate, said on Tuesday it would buy plastic packaging manufacturer Consolidated Container Co from Bain Capital Private Equity for about $1.2 billion.
 The deal is expected to be funded with about 50 percent cash on hand and 50 percent debt, Loews said in a statement.
+Consolidated Container provides packaging solutions for beverage, food, and household chemicals.

 Start the conversation, or Read more at Reuters.